How Do Lawyers Get Paid if They Lose a Case?

 At your initial consultation, you can expect the lawyer to ask you many questions about your case.
 They are making their own judgment about whether it is worth it for them to represent you.
 They do not want to devote months or years of their time and leave it empty-handed.

-While you want to have an attorney with a strong track record representing you, every personal injury attorney has a story of a case they devoted a lot of time to that they did not win.
+While you want to have an attorney with a strong track record handling personal injury lawsuits, every attorney has a story of a case they devoted a lot of time to that they did not win.
 There is practically no attorney who can guarantee that they have a 100 percent successful track record.

 If you come across an attorney that makes this claim, you should be very skeptical.
 Lawyers who do not have a strong track record will not be in practice for a long time, both because they cannot find clients and because they cannot earn a living.

-Although an attorney does not expect to lose your case, they entirely prepare to lose in the event they do.
+Although an attorney does not expect to lose your case, they are entirely prepared to lose in the event they do.
 It happens from time to time.
 These are the rules of the road for personal injury lawyers and the risks they knowingly take when they take on the job.

 The cases that an attorney wins should balance the time they spend on cases they do not win.
 You should focus your worry on yourself and your own financial situation, namely how you will get financial compensation when someone else has injured you in an accident.